 With products that enhance the performance of a host of 4x4 models, the Dana Performance range includes products that include complete front and rear axle assemblies, drive shafts and gear sets, right down to the world’s best universal joints from Dana Spicer Axles.

 Dana 60 has earned an enviable reputation for premium driveline components from more than a century of supply to manufacturing - stretching from heavy-duty on-highway trucks and some of the world’s largest off-highway vehicles, to passenger cars from every country – a reputation you can trust for your 4x4.

 Would you need to increase the GVM?
 Check how much weight your 70 Series could be carrying:

 So if you desire Superior Offroad Performance in your 70 Series, get the BEST Diff for Landcruiser in the market and give your 70 Series all of these:

 Harrop Eaton E-Locker for all-terrain traction

 Increased oil capacity for longer duty cycle

-We ship "Ultimate Dana 60" Australia Wide and we accept zipPay: Buy Now - Pay Later - No Interest
+We ship "Ultimate Dana 60" Australia Wide or you can visit us and view a 79 series landcruiser diff housing in our Kotara store in Newcastle.
+We also accept zipPay: Buy Now - Pay Later - No Interest